darwinia-network/crab-docs/docs/builders/tools/hardhat.md

 ---
 title: Hardhat
 sidebar_position: 5
-description: Learn how to configure Hardhat to add a local Pangolin development node and the Pangolin TestNet as networks for testing and deploying Solidity smart contracts.
+description: Learn how to configure Hardhat to add a local Darwinia development node and the Pangolin TestNet as networks for testing and deploying Solidity smart contracts.
 ---

 # Hardhat

 ## Introduction

 [Hardhat](https://hardhat.org/) is a popular development framework for compiling, testing, and deploying Solidity smart contracts.
-Since Pangolin is Ethereum compatible, with a few lines of extra configuration, you can use Hardhat as you normally would to develop on Pangolin.
+Since Darwinia is Ethereum compatible, with a few lines of extra configuration, you can use Hardhat as you normally would to develop on Pangolin.

 ## Configure Hardhat to Connect to Pangolin